MorettiGS/RestCountriesFront/README.md

-# RestCountriesFront
+# Rest Countries Front-end

-Rest Countries API it's a simple API that returns data about countries all over the globe.
-This simple project is responsible for acquiring that data and displaying the countries in pages, which show some minimum pieces of information about them.
+"Rest Countries API" it's a simple API that returns data about countries all over the globe.

+This simple project is responsible for acquiring that data and displaying the countries as a paginated list, on which there's some main pieces of information about them.

+It is also possible to search for the countries' names, filtering them as you like.

+## Installation

+You can install the project by downloading the repository contents.
+There is a button "Download ZIP" inside the "Code" button, where you can download the compressed folder containing the repository contents.
+From there, extract the contents of the ZIP file to access the contents.

+## Execution

+You can execute the project by opening the "index.html" file, which will open on your main browser.

+## Screenshots